MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/articles/zindexing-in-bing-maps-v8.md

 ---
 title: "zIndexing in Bing Maps V8 | Microsoft Docs"
-description: "This article describes zIndexing in Bing Maps V8 and a diagram that provides an overview of the different layers and their default zIndexes within the Bing Maps V8 control." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes zIndexing in Bing Maps V8 and includes a diagram that provides an overview of the different layers and their default zIndexes within the Bing Maps V8 control." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""